tomtiv/tomtiv.github.io/_posts/2022/05/2022-05-27-love-language-views.md

 This came up in a session with zee, she thought that was very sweet and not something most people would do.
 I agreed with that, the issue was that Sam and I have diffrent love languages, at the time neother of us even knew we had love languages.

 For me quality time is number 1 by a landslide, words of affirmation, acts of services and then gifts.
 Sam's love language was act's of service, quality time, words of affimation then gifts.
-Even though it doesn;lt look very diffrent between us, since we weren;t even aware of this concept often we bith felkt we spoke complete diffrent languages and some of our problems felt impossible to solve.
+Even though it doesn;lt look very diffrent between us, since we weren;t even aware of this concept often we both felt as if we spoke completely diffrent languages and some of our problems felt impossible to solve.